SerdarHelli/SerdarHelli.github.io/index.md

 ### About Me

-Machine learning/Deep learning, image processing,data science, computer vision,software development ,and numerical analysis are the subjects that I have been studying for years.
+Machine learning/Deep learning, computer vision,data science, ,software development ,and numerical analysis are the subjects that I have been studying for years.
 In line with these subjects, my purposes are: to improve my abilities, skills, to learn new technologies, and to reach a successful career.